nishchay/translations/static/english/learningCenter/request/responseHandling.md

 #### Response Handling

-Response reuturned by route method considered as request response.
+Response returned by route method considered as request response.
 By default response is view and it can be changed to JSON, XML or NULL.

 ##### View

-When response type is view, route should return single view name as stirng or list of view name as array.
+When response type is view, route should return single view name as string or list of view name as array.

 ``` php
 /**